 Merchant seamen were terrified when they saw the flag of a pirate ship.
 Each pirate captain added his own symbol on the flag, which sometimes was the famous white skull-and-crossbones.

 Enjoyed these kids trivia questions?
-Let us know and we’ll happily add more kids quiz questions resources.
+Let us know and we’ll happily add more quiz questions for kids.